binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

     show modules reporting
     # These include html, json, csv, xml and others

-`exit` to quit out of recon-ng.
+`exit` to quit out of `recon-ng`.
 Any data gathered will be retained.

 The commands may seem a bit heavy to start with, but they're very intuitive.
-Spend some time with recon-ng and it will end up being one of the first recon tools you turn to.
+Spend some time with `recon-ng` and it will end up being one of the first recon tools you turn to.

 %% #### Maltego